zorael/plswork/README.md

 ## Downloading `.exe`s from strangers is a bad idea

-I have no way to prove that the binary I provide is safe.
+I have no way to prove that the binary I provide is not malicious.
+Encouragring you to trust me would just be doubly suspicious.
+There's not much I can do.
+Trust me, or don't.
 The source is there if you want to peruse it.
-Trust me, or don't.
-There's not much I can do.

 ### Compiling it yourself